 Use the proper machine foot

-The standard sewing foot is really not the best foot for sewing decorative stitches.
+The standard sewing machine foot is really not the best foot for sewing decorative stitches.
 Instead, use a foot such as a satin stitch foot which has a hollowed out area underneath and which sews over bulky decorative stitches with ease.

 It’s all in the math